ʻAva ceremony: ʻAva titles

-'Ava beverage
+ʻAva beverage

-The 'ava beverage is made from the dried roots of the plant Piper methysticum and mixed with water before it is strained for drinking.
+The ʻava beverage is made from the dried roots of the plant Piper methysticum and mixed with water before it is strained for drinking.
 The plants grow to a maximum height of about seven feet, the majority of specimens being much less.
 It usually has several stems springing direct from the roots.
 The roots from which the drink is made are carefully cleaned and scraped.
 When fully grown, the roots vary considerably in size, and, with a section of the stem of the plant attached, resemble roughly, a club.
-The root of the plant is called a'a 'ava, the first word meaning root.
-The 'ava roots are cleaned and dried in the sun before usage.
+The root of the plant is called aʻa ʻava, the first word meaning root.
+The ʻava roots are cleaned and dried in the sun before usage.

 Ritual items

 Bowl - tanoa

 The bowl in which the drink is prepared is called a tanoa or laulau.
 The former word is the more frequently used.
 The bowls vary in size from twelve to thirty inches and they stand on short rounded legs varying in number from four to twentyfour.
 It is unusual to find a bowl that has a greater depth than six inches and the majority are perhaps not more than three or four inches deep.
 A brim of a width varying according to the size of the bowl runs round the top of the tanoa, and a flange or sometimes a projecting piece of the original wood is left under the bowl.
 This is pierced by a hole through which a piece of afa (native sennit) is threaded for suspending the bowl from a house post.
 The tanoa is usually made from the wood of the ifilele tree (Intsia bijuga), a hard-grained timber of a reddish-brown colour.
-When the bowl was finished it was soaked in fresh water for a considerable time to remove the woody smell.
-'Ava often was also allowed to remain indefinitely in the tanoa in order that the inside might acquire an enamelled appearance.
+When the bowl was finished it was soaked in fresh water for a considerable time to remove the woody smell. ʻAva often was also allowed to remain indefinitely in the tanoa in order that the inside might acquire an enamelled appearance.
 This enamel or sheen is called tane.
 In earlier bowls the legs were tapered towards the bottom and reduced there to about a half an inch in diameter.
 Chiefs and orators, high and low, use the same type of tanoa.
 At ceremonies, the bowl used is that belonging to the chief or orator at whose house the ceremony is being held.

 Cup - ipu tau ava

-The coconut shell cup used for distributing the 'ava is made from the half shell of a ripe coconut and it is cleaned and polished.
+The coconut shell cup used for distributing the ʻava is made from the half shell of a ripe coconut and it is cleaned and polished.
 It is sometimes ornamented with different designs, and with early European contact, it was sometimes decorated with inlaid silver.
-The Samoan name for this cup is tauau or generally, ipu tau ʻava ('ava cup).
+The Samoan name for this cup is tauau or generally, ipu tau ʻava (ʻava cup).